-Having had recent works carried out to make this not just a visually appealing car, but also one that can be used and enjoyed during this year’s centenary celebration.
+Having had recent works carried out to make this not just a visually appealing car, but also one that can be used and enjoyed.
 It’s not perfect, but very good and with concours cars going at £300k, we feel this fairly placed in the market.

 Summary of recent work.